SU(2/1) superchiral self-duality: a new quantum, algebraic and geometric paradigm to describe the electroweak interactions: The Adler-Bell-Jackiw vector anomaly viewed as superalgebraic

 To conclude, the triple-vector vertex (5.1) also hesitates between a Lie algebra and a Lie superalgebra structure.
-The Adler-Bell-Jackiw anomalous counterterm (5.1) is superalgebraic in nature and cancels out if the supertrace of the Casimir of rank 3 (A.7) of the Lie subalgebra vanishes.
+The Adler-Bell-Jackiw anomalous term (5.1) is superalgebraic in nature and cancels out if the supertrace of the Casimir of rank 3 (A.7) of the Lie superalgebra vanishes.